 A behaviour of concern is challenging, complex or unsafe behaviour that requires more persistent and intensive interventions.
 A behaviour of concern does not include low-level inappropriate or developmentally appropriate behaviour.
-See Appendix 1 for the MVPS Flowchart for Managing Inappropriate behaviour.
+Bullying behaviour involves the intentional misuse of power in a relationship, is ongoing and repeated and involves behaviour that can cause harm.
+See Appendix 1.